PrefectHQ/prefect/docs/guides/automations.md

   boost: 2
 ---

-# Preparing Automations
+# Using Automations to respond to your workflows

 From the Automations tutorial, we were able to see the capabilities of what an automation can do and how to configure them within the UI.

 In this guide, we will showcase common usecases where automations can shine when responding to your workflows.
 We will create a simple notificaiton automation first.
 Then build upon that with an event based automation.
 Lastly, we will combine these ideas to create a well alerted and responsive deployment pattern.

-TODO: create a warning saying it is only available for Prefect Cloud

-# Cleaning data Example
+!!!
+Warning "Available only on Prefect Cloud"
+        Automations are only available on Prefect Cloud, please refer to the Cloud documentation to see what additional features are available such as Events and webhooks!

+# Creating the test script

 Automations are great when handling mixed outcome workflows, as you are able to respond to specific actions done by the orchestrator.
-For example, let us try to grab data from an API and if we run into any issues, lets try react to the workflow end results.
+For example, let us try to grab data from an API and have a notificaiton get kicked off of our end state.

 We can get started by pulling data from this endpoint in order to do some data cleaning and transformations.

 Let us create a simple extract method, that pulls the data from the endpoint.

+TODO: add logging

 ```python
 from prefect import flow, task, get_run_logger